FCAA is Saskatchewan’s financial and consumer marketplace regulator.

 For concerts and dramatic events, the primary seller can sell tickets only to people in Saskatchewan, Alberta, Manitoba, the Northwest Territories, North Dakota and Montana (jurisdictions that share a border with Saskatchewan), until the end of the first hour where tickets are sold to the general public for the first time.
 For sporting events, the primary seller can sell tickets only to persons living in Canada, until the end of the first hour where tickets are sold to the general public for the first time.

-The first hour sales rule does not apply if the purchaser must obtain tickets at the venue, including paperless and "will call" tickets, which must be claimed at the venue or elsewhere in Saskatchewan.
+The first hour sales rule does not apply if the purchaser must obtain tickets at the venue.

 The primary ticket seller cannot advertise or post links to secondary ticket sellers (also known as "ticket resellers") as part of any sale of tickets.
 Legitimate ticket exchanges are exempt from the advertising restriction, but only for consumer-to-consumer sales, and the advertising or posted link must be sanctioned by the artist, promoter, sports team, or sports league involved.

-No person or secondary can resell, advertise, or list for resale, any tickets to an event until at least 48 hours after a primary seller made the tickets available to the general public.
+No person other than the primary seller can resell, advertise, or list for resale, any tickets to an event until at least 48 hours after a primary seller made the tickets available to the general public.
 The 48-hour rule applies at all of the 7 major event centres in Saskatchewan.

 After 48 hours, the legislation does NOT prohibit advertising or reselling tickets, and it does not place any controls on the price for which tickets can be resold.